-&lt;sup>1 In the case of the European Union, such measures may be taken by one of the Member States of the European Union in situations other than those referred to in Article 236, which affect the economy of that Member State of the European Union.
+In the case of the European Union, such measures may be taken by one of the Member States in situations other than those referred to in Article 236, which affect the economy of that Member State.
 For greater certainty, serious balance of payments or external financial difficulties, or threat thereof, may be caused among other factors by serious difficulties related to monetary or exchange rate policies, or threat thereof.

-4. In the case of trade in services, each Party may adopt restrictive measures in order to safeguard its external financial position or balance of payments.
-Such measures shall be in accordance with Article XII of the GATS.

-5. A Party maintaining or having adopted measures referred to in paragraphs 1 and 2 shall promptly notify them to the other Party.

-6. If restrictions are adopted or maintained under this Article, the Parties shall promptly hold consultations in the Cooperation Committee unless consultations are held in other fora.
-The consultations shall assess the balance-of-payments or external financial difficulties that led to the respective measures, taking into account, inter alia, such factors as:

-(a) the nature and extent of the balance-of-payments or external financial difficulties;

-(b) the external economic and trading environment; and

-(c) alternative corrective measures which may be available.
+- 3. In the case of trade in goods, each Party may adopt restrictive measures in order to safeguard its external financial position or balance-of-payments.
+Such measures shall be in accordance with the GATT 1994 and the Understanding on the Balance-of-Payments Provisions of the General Agreement on Tariffs and Trade 1994. - 4.
+In the case of trade in services, each Party may adopt restrictive measures in order to safeguard its external financial position or balance of payments.
+Such measures shall be in accordance with Article XII of the GATS. - 5.
+A Party maintaining or having adopted measures referred to in paragraphs 1 and 2 shall promptly notify them to the other Party. - 6.
+If restrictions are adopted or maintained under this Article, the Parties shall promptly hold consultations in the Cooperation Committee unless consultations are held in other fora.
+The consultations shall assess the balance-of-payments or external financial difficulties that led to the respective measures, taking into account, inter alia, such factors as: - (a) the nature and extent of the balance-of-payments or external financial difficulties; - (b) the external economic and trading environment; and - (c) alternative corrective measures which may be available.